tkhamez/neucore/doc/features.md

 - Return groups of multiple alliances. `/app/v1/alliance-groups`
 - Returns the main character of the player account to which the character ID belongs.
   `/app/v1/main/{cid}`

-## Console application

-The console application has commands to:
-- update characters with information from ESI, like corporation etc. and checks ESI tokens.
-- perform automatic group assignment based on corporation and alliance to group configuration.